Malachi Martin

-Malachi Brendan Martin (23 July 1921 – 27 July 1999), also known under the pseudonym of Michael Serafian, was an Irish-born American Traditionalist Catholic priest, biblical archaeologist, exorcist, palaeographer, professor, and prolific writer on the Roman Catholic Church.
+Malachi Brendan Martin (23 July 1921 – 27 July 1999), also known under the pseudonym of Michael Serafian, was an Irish-born American Traditionalist Catholic priest, biblical archaeologist, exorcist, palaeographer, professor, and writer on the Catholic Church.

-Ordained as a Jesuit priest, Martin became Professor of Palaeography at the Pontifical Biblical Institute in Rome.
+Ordained as a Jesuit, Martin became Professor of Palaeography at the Pontifical Biblical Institute in Rome.
 From 1958, he served as secretary to Cardinal Augustin Bea during preparations for the Second Vatican Council.
-Disillusioned by Vatican II, Martin asked to be released from certain aspects of his Jesuit vows in 1964 and moved to New York City.
+Disillusioned by the council, Martin asked to be released from certain aspects of his Jesuit vows in 1964 and moved to New York City.

 Martin's 17 novels and non-fiction books were frequently critical of the Catholic hierarchy, who he believed had failed to act on what he called "the Third Prophecy" revealed by the Virgin Mary at Fátima.
-His works included The Scribal Character of The Dead Sea Scrolls (1958) and Hostage To The Devil (1976) which dealt with Satanism, demonic possession, and exorcism.
+His works included The Scribal Character of the Dead Sea Scrolls (1958) and Hostage to the Devil (1976), which dealt with Satanism, demonic possession, and exorcism.
 The Final Conclave (1978) was a warning against Soviet espionage in the Vatican.

-History
+Biography

-Early life and education
+Early life, education and ordination

 Martin was born in Ballylongford, County Kerry, Ireland, to a middle-class family in which the children were raised speaking Irish at the dinner table.
 His parents, Conor and Katherine Fitzmaurice Martin, had five sons and five daughters.
 Four of the five sons became priests, including his younger brother, Francis Xavier Martin.

 Martin attended Belvedere College in Dublin, then studied philosophy for three years at University College Dublin.
 On 6 September 1939, he became a novice with the Society of Jesus.
 Martin taught for three years, spending four years at Milltown Park, Dublin, and was ordained in August 1954.

 Upon completion of his degree course in Dublin, Martin was sent to the Catholic University of Louvain in Belgium, where he took a doctorate in archaeology, Oriental history, and Semitic languages.
 He started postgraduate studies at both the Hebrew University of Jerusalem and at the University of Oxford.
 Martin specialized in intertestamentary studies, Jesus in Jewish and Islamic sources, Ancient Hebrew and Arabic manuscripts.
 He undertook additional study in rational psychology, experimental psychology, physics, and anthropology.